bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+How to perform CRUD operations, how and when to use middleware.

 - [ ] Describe Middleware?

+Middleware are just pre-written functions that can perform actions within your express API code.

 - [ ] Describe a Resource?

+A resources in this context is just an API or endpoint

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes and messages

 - [ ] How can we partition our application into sub-applications?

+Using folders and routers for specific parts of the API

 ## Minimum Viable Product